October 26, 2025

 • You can use any nuts if you don’t have (or don’t like) pecans.
 A really good alternative is walnuts as they have a similar consistency to the pecans.

-• I have used peanut butter in this recipe but if you prefer another nut or seed butter, then please substitute with that.
-Just keep the quantities the same.
-I’ve tried them with almond butter, and they also taste amazing.
-Try and use quite a smooth and runny one so your base is sticky.
+• Try and use quite a smooth and runny nut butter, so your base is sticky.
 If it doesn’t seem very sticky, as you mix with the other ingredients, add a little more or add a tbsp or 2 of water as you mix.

 • If you want to be extra indulgent these bars are also delicious topped with dark chocolate.

-If you enjoyed these bars, why not try these other pecan recipes:
+If you enjoyed these bars, why not try:

 No Bake Pecan Bars